truenas/middleware/docs/userguide/index.rst

 The following is a glossary of terms used by ZFS:

-**Pool:** a collection of devices that provides physical storage and data replication managed by ZFS.
-This pooled storage model eliminates the concept of volumes and the associated problems of partitions, provisioning, wasted bandwidth and stranded storage.
-In FreeNAS®, ZFS Volume Manager is used to create ZFS pools.
+**Pool:** a collection of storage devices, such as hard drives, managed by ZFS.
+This pooled storage model eliminates the concept of traditional Unix volumes and the associated problems of partitions, provisioning, wasted bandwidth, and stranded storage.
+While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide benefits to a system with one disk, such as snapshots and data corruption detection.
+In FreeNAS® 9.3, `ZFS Volume Manager`_or `Wizard`_can be used to create ZFS pools.

 **Dataset:** once a pool is created, it can be divided into datasets.
 A dataset is similar to a folder in that it supports permissions.
 A dataset is also similar to a filesystem in that you can set properties such as quotas and compression.

 **Zvol:** ZFS storage pools can provide volumes for applications that need raw-device semantics such as swap devices or iSCSI device extents.
 In other words, a zvol is a virtual block device in a ZFS storage pool.